sormy/transmission-cfp-arch/README.md

 - fix building on modern systems
 - fix bug in cfpp2p related to loading default leecher settings
-- unlock leecer and sequential download features in web interface
+- unlock leecher and sequential download features in web interface